Skip to content

 Ted Kord as Blue Beetle

-After his solo series concluded, the Blue Beetle became a member of the Justice League by Keith Giffen and Jim DeMatteis.
+After his solo comics concluded, the Blue Beetle became a member of the Justice League by Keith Giffen and Jim DeMatteis.
 This is during that time that the character really developed.
 This is where you should start with Ted Kord.

 The series is not fully collected yet.
 You can go to our Justice League International Reading Order to learn what to read and in what order.